Troubleshooting

 If there are multiple common default values, one of them is selected as the default.
 The remaining default values and override values are set as overrides of that object.

-• Convert Shared Network Group to Additional Values: - CDO allows you to combine inconsistent shared network groups into a single shared network group with additional values.
+• Convert Shared Network Group to Additional Values: - Security Cloud Control allows you to combine inconsistent shared network groups into a single shared network group with additional values.
 The criteria for this functionality is that the inconsistent network groups to be converted must have a minimum of one common object with the same value.
 All default values that match this criterion becomes the default values, and the remaining objects are assigned as additional values of the newly formed network group.

 For example, consider two inconsistent shared network groups.
 The first network group 'shared_network_group' is formed with 'object_1' (192.0.2.x) and 'object_2' (192.0.2.y).
 It also contains additional value 'object_3' (192.0.2.a).
 The second network group 'shared_network_group' is formed with 'object_1' (192.0.2.x) and additional value 'object_4' (192.0.2.b).
 On converting the shared network group to additional values, the newly formed group 'shared_network_group' contain 'object_1' (192.0.2.x) and 'object_2' (192.0.2.y)' as default values and 'object_3' (192.0.2.a) and 'object_4' (192.0.2.b) as additional values.